ipfs/ipfs-desktop/src/js/components/view/README.md

 Having no state on themselves means they are only responsible for displaying the data they are given.

-They shoule be written as *stateless functional components*:
+They should be written as *stateless functional components*:

 ```js
 export default function MyComponent ({name}) {